Mohamed Waheed Hassan

-Mohamed Waheed Hassan Manik (މުޙައްމަދު ވަޙީދު ޙަސަން މަނިކު; born 3 January 1953) is a Maldivian politician who served as the fifth president of the Maldives from 7 February 2012 to 17 November 2013, having previously served as vice president from 2008 to 2012.
+Mohamed Waheed Hassan (މުޙައްމަދު ވަޙީދު ޙަސަން; born 3 January 1953) is a Maldivian politician who served as the fifth President of the Maldives from 7 February 2012 to 17 November 2013, having previously served as Vice President from 2008 to 2012.
 He assumed the presidency following the resignation of President Mohamed Nasheed.
-An official Commission of National Inquiry report later concluded the transfer of power was legal and constitutional and that Nasheed's resignation was voluntary.
+Waheed is also the first Maldivian to receive a doctorate (PhD).

 During 2013, he ran for president but received about five percent of the vote in the first round.
 Following court‑ordered reruns and delays, he remained in office until the inauguration of Abdulla Yameen on 17 November 2013.
-In May 2025, President Mohamed Muizzu appointed Waheed as Special Envoy of the President.
+In May 2025, President Mohamed Muizzu appointed Waheed as Special Envoy of the President until his resignation in February 2026 due to his links with Jeffrey Epstein.

+He was the first Maldivian to receive a doctorate (PhD).

 Early life and education

-Mohamed Waheed Hassan Manik was born to Hassan Ibrahim Maniku and Aishath Moosa.
-He was the first of ten children.
-Manik attended the American University of Beirut for four years, studying for two of those years in the midst of the Lebanese civil war; completing a bachelor's degree in English Language as well as a diploma in teaching.
-By 1976, Manik returned to the Maldives, and took up a post teaching the Language at Jamaluddin School.
-Manik taught many students who would become highly influential members of Maldivian society both in the government, as well as in the private sector.
-Among his students is the popular television comedian Yoosuf Rafeeu (commonly known as Yoosay), along with members of the government such as the former Speaker of the Parliament, Abdulla Shahid.
-Manik also taught many senior civil servants such as the former Elections Commissioner and the former Minister for Presidential Affairs Mohammed Hussein.
-During this time, Manik helped develop the first English language curriculum in Maldivian schools.

-By September 1976, Manik was granted a full scholarship to attend Stanford University in the United States.
-After completing his master's degree in education Planning in 1979, he returned home to the Maldives in order to begin working for the Ministry of Education.
+Mohamed Waheed Hassan was born on 3 January 1953, being the oldest of ten children.
+Waheed attended the American University of Beirut, receiving a bachelor's degree in English language and a diploma in teaching.

+He later came back to the Maldives in 1976, working as a teacher in Majeediyya School.

+Waheed worked part time at Television Maldives (TVM), becoming the first Maldivian to appear in live television when he introduced Ibrahim Shihab who inaugurated TVM.

+He received a UNESCO scholarship to study at Stanford University, where he got a master's degree in political science in 1985 and a doctorate of philosophy in International Education Development, marking Waheed as the first Maldivian to receive a doctorate.